Rohith1-p/retrieval-augmented-generation/RAG-Application-with-LangChain/README.md

 ## Instructions
 ### Download the repository
-* Go to a terminal and paste `git clone [https://github.com/mlsmall/RAG-Application-with-LangChain.git](https://github.com/Rohith1-p/retrieval-augmented-generation.git)`
+* Go to a terminal and paste `(https://github.com/Rohith1-p/retrieval-augmented-generation.git)`

 ### OpenAI API Key
 Before you begin, set up an OpenAI account and generate a new key.
 You will need to put your credentials in a `.env` file.